ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * `OnSwitchInteraction` is the name of the function we are connecting.

-    Without this statement the script wouldn’t know to call the `OnSwitchInteraction` function when the player interacts with the trigger.
+    Without this statement the script wouldn't know to call the `OnSwitchInteraction` function when the player interacts with the trigger.

     Our script should now look like this: